pingcap/docs/tidb-cloud/vector-search-integrate-with-peewee.md

     - `TIDB_HOST`: The host of the TiDB cluster.
     - `TIDB_PORT`: The port of the TiDB cluster.
-    - `TIDB_USER`: The username to connect to the TiDB cluster.
+    - `TIDB_USERNAME`: The username to connect to the TiDB cluster.
     - `TIDB_PASSWORD`: The password to connect to the TiDB cluster.
     - `TIDB_DATABASE`: The database name to connect to.
     - `TIDB_CA`: The path to the root certificate file.